Transitioning from a toddler bed to a regular-sized bed is a big deal for both the parents and the child.

 It may sound silly, but your child will be sleeping in a bigger area and higher off the ground.
 It will feel different, and they will move around more and sleep differently at first.

-It has been scientifically proven that a change in height to the bed affects how a body feels gravity and that it will change your sleep pattern until you get used to the change.
+It has been scientifically proven that a change in the height to the bed affects how a body feels gravity and that it will change your sleep pattern until you get used to the change.

 This is why so many people find it hard to sleep in hotel beds because they are different heights than their normal bed.